Focused briefs: Cryptography fundamentals and Sectigo SSL benefits

 Published: 2025-11-25 — Author: THQ Cyber Division

-Cryptography is the foundation of digital trust: it turns readable information into ciphertext that only authorized parties can reverse, and it provides mechanisms to authenticate identities and verify data integrity.
-For businesses, cryptography is not just a technical control — it underpins customer trust, regulatory compliance, and many operational systems.
+Cryptography is the foundation of digital trust: it turns readable information into ciphertext that only authorized parties can reverse, and it provides mechanisms to authenticate identities and verify message integrity.

 Core concepts: